Before you start

 Please proceed with your enrolment, and you will be provided further information about the NPRC and WWCC requirements in your first weeks of classes.

 Particular placement organisations may require up-to-date evidence of immunisations, including COVID-19 vaccinations.
-If required, and you are unable to provide up-to-date evidence, you will not be able to attend that placement organisation.
+If required, and you are not able to provide up-to-date evidence, you will not be able to attend that placement organisation.
 Additional immunisations may be required in response to any changes in Government policy, or the specific requirements of the organisation you attend for your placement.

 You must meet the pre-enrolment and enrolment deadlines for this course, or your offer will expire and your place in this course will be re-allocated.